 The dark bronze ceramic tile in this design inspiration has a slight texture giving just the right amount of pizazz.

 The cream elongated hexagon fireplace tile used here gives a unique feel to this fireplace.
 Using a darker grout brings dimension into the design.

 As I mentioned before, the same effect can be made if you have a darker tile and use a light grout.
 The dark black insert stands out with the lighter colors in the surround.

 Using square porcelain tiles on a fireplace surround is a more classic look – but that doesn’t mean it has to be boring.
 In this case, the rest of this wood fireplace is dramatic, and so the understated brown tiles are the perfect accompaniment.
 The same is true in this example.
 The deep eggplant color on the wall is so rich the square tiles in muted tones are the perfect selection for this tile fireplace.

 Square porcelain tiles are laid out seamlessly in this design with subtle accents of smaller squares and focal point art tiles.
 The rust color scheme brings focus to the gas fireplace in a room with bright white walls.

 Got The Blues

-The gold tile with a mild gloss is an unexpected choice for a large fireplace surround like this one.
+The gold porcelain tile with a mild gloss is an unexpected choice for a large modern fireplace surround like this one.
 But look at that glam!
 It really works.
-Just imagine sitting in this room at night with the reflection of the flames bouncing off of that gorgeous tile.
+Just imagine sitting in this living room at night with the reflection of the flames bouncing off of that gorgeous tile.